 Getting a flat tire can be incredibly inconvenient.
-You can’t ride if you get a flat – you have to stop and either fix it or call someone to collect you.
-While getting a flat can sometimes just be plain bad luck, unfortunately about 90% occur because of poor maintenance or poor riding.
+You can’t ride if you get a flat – you have to either fix it or call someone to collect you.
+While getting a flat can sometimes just be plain bad luck, unfortunately about 90% occur because a very simple maintenance step is not being done.
+The bonus of keeping your tires maintained is that you also get better range from your battery so here are three easy steps to happier riding.

 The #1 reason why flat tires occur is due to tire pressures being too low.
 With the extra weight of an electric bike, which often includes extra cargo, you are inviting a flat tire if you don’t keep your tires inflated at the recommended pressure.